 The Philadelphia Protestant Home Board of Directors is a volunteer group of dedicated individuals with diverse and experienced backgrounds.
 They are devoted to creating excellence in quality of care as well as dynamic choices in social opportunities and health services for all residents by providing fiscal oversight and supporting the leadership team of PPH with long-term strategic planning.

 Catherine A Nemeth (Cathy) retired after a 37-year career as a CPA in the assurance services sector of public accounting with Philadelphia regional firm, Asher & Company, Ltd. and national firm BDO USA, LLP.
-She served in various capacities such as Assurance Dept. chair and member of the Executive Committee and also on Boards of Directors such as PPH where she currently is Chair of the Board and is in her 4th four-year term.
+She served in various capacities such as Assurance Dept. chair and member of the Executive Committee and also on Boards of Directors such as PPH.

 Ian is a Certified Public Accountant with over 16 years of public and private accounting experience, as well as governmental and non-profit auditing experience.
-In addition to managing his Accounting practice in Huntingdon Valley, PA, Ian also serves as a contract member of the management team of a NY based non-profit and is on the consistory board at his church as its Treasurer.
+In addition to managing his Accounting practice in Huntingdon Valley, PA, Ian also serves as a contract member of the management team of a NY based non-profit, is on the consistory board at his church as its Treasurer and is Chair of the Fiscal Oversight Committee at PPH.

 Pat is a registered nurse.
 She received her Bachelor of Science in Health Administration from Easter College and her Gerontological Nurse Certification from the American Nurse Credentialing Center.
 Currently Pat serves as a member of the Bucks County Area Agency on Aging Advisory Committee.
 She also serves as an Ombudsman for BCAAA.
 Pat is a CARD-CCAC surveyor in the area of aging services.
 In that capacity she has surveyed community based and long-term care organizations throughout the United State and Canada.